google/zetasql/docs/query-syntax.md

    fname`.

-In all other cases, there is no implicit alias, so the column is anonymous and cannot be referenced by name.
-The data from that column will still be returned and the displayed query results may have a generated label for that column, but the label cannot be used like an alias.
+In all other cases, there is no implicit alias, so the column is anonymous and can't be referenced by name.
+The data from that column will still be returned and the displayed query results may have a generated label for that column, but the label can't be used like an alias.

-In a `FROM` clause, `from_item`s are not required to have an alias.
+In a `FROM` clause, `from_item`s aren't required to have an alias.
 The following rules apply:

 <ul>